Demystifying Questions Cyber Insurance Companies Will Ask You

 -Different floors in your building or different buildings on your campus

 It is possible to over-segment and create too much work for your IT Team, but that rarely happens.
-Your team will set up rules called Access Control Lists (ACLs) that limit communications between the segments to block unauthorized activities.
+Your team will set up Access Control List (ACL) rules that limit communications between the segments to block unauthorized activities.

 Have you established a security baseline for your systems?
 Have a documented standard configuration for security controls you enforce on your servers, workstations, and mobile devices.

-How long from when critical security updates are released until you apply them to your devices?
+How soon after release do you apply critical security updates to your devices?
 Microsoft, Apple, your firewall manufacturer, and other providers release security updates to programs to block attackers from using previously undetected security holes.
 You must apply the patches quickly to prevent attackers from exploiting the vulnerabilities.
+Testing patches before deployment is essential to avoid errors.
+Staging patches allows you to help ensure they don’t disrupt your production network.
 Zero-day patches and updates fix problems that attackers are already using to compromise systems.

 Do you enforce EPP on all devices?
-End Point Protection is a tool your IT Team can use to protect each device on your network.
+Endpoint protection is a tool your IT Team can use to protect each device on your network.
 Ask your IT Team.
 Chances are they’ve implemented this solution.
+They might use Security Information and Event Management (SIEM) to enhance visibility and response.
+SIEM systems aggregate and analyze activity from different resources across your IT infrastructure.

-Do you perform periodic vulnerability scans and penetration testing?
+How frequently do you conduct internal and external security audits, vulnerability assessments, penetration tests, and Red Team Exercises?
 These tests identify previously undiscovered weaknesses in your security.
-Please contact us if you need these services as part of a comprehensive security advisory service for executives to help them secure their organizations.
+Please get in touch with us if you need these services as part of a comprehensive security advisory service for executives to help them secure their organizations.
 We guide and become a resource for your existing IT team rather than replacing them.

 Does your spam filter scan messages and attachments for malicious links?
 If the answer is no, you need to add these features immediately.

-Do you use DNS filtering?
-Domain Name Service maps URL website names to addresses of servers on the web.
+Do you use web filtering and DNS filtering?
+Web filtering features, often integrated with firewalls, allow your IT team to block known malicious sites, gambling, and other categories of websites.
+Domain Name Service (DNS) maps URL website names to addresses of servers on the web.
 DNS filtering services strive to identify malicious web servers and automatically block communications from your network to them.
 As a bonus, some services permit you to hinder users from accessing sites you might deem inappropriate.

 What steps do you take to prevent ransomware attacks?
-This open box is an opportunity for you to list the items above in statement form.
-Almost all security measures you use can arguably protect against ransomware attacks or limit the impact.
+This space on the insurance application allows you to list the items above in statement form.
+Almost all security measures you use can protect against ransomware attacks or limit the impact.